BobYHY/CAPE/README.md

 The results processed by both models are fed into a fully connected network for integration.
 Finally, our model can output the predicted strengths of given promoter sequences.
 Moreover, we introduced a fine-tuning network for transfer learning, which enhances the model’s ability to adapt to various downstream tasks.

 ## Availability
-Codes, website instruction, and supplementary information are listed in Github.

 ### Structure for Folder CAPE_Final
 data: Contains all relevant data files.